espocrm/documentation/docs/user-guide/printing-to-pdf.md

     {{/each}}
     ```

     Where *contacts* is a relationship name.
-You can obtain relationship names at Administraiton > Entity Manager.
+You can obtain relationship names at Administration > Entity Manager.

 !!! example